stormdotcom/hr-management/README.md

 ## This is a showcase repo for this project, For the security reason orignal repo in private, For viewing whole project send me a mail to : ajmaln73@gmail.com

 - This is a  minimal version of Human Resources Management System (HRMS) Which is an integral part of ERP.
 The importance of employee management is crucial for any company.
-An HRMS increases employee engagement.
+A HRMS increases employee engagement.
 Throughout this app Technical and facility related issues are  requested and resolved.
 This app dealing three types of User enities Employee, HR, Web Admin[Supoort Team]

 # HR